-The HIPRC Outreach Core held its first Stop the Bleed (STB) training session with Casa Latina, November 18, 2022.
+The HIPRC Outreach Core held its first WE Stop the Bleed (STB) training session with Casa Latina, November 18, 2022.
 Members of HIPRC’s Outreach Core alongside Seattle Police Department held a cultural adaptation training session with 16 staff members from Casa Latina.

 The training consisted of a lecture regarding the Good Samaritan Law in Washington state and hemorrhage control techniques, followed by a small group discussion with EMS providers (EMTs from Seattle PD and paramedic from MedicOne).